netscianalysis/netsci/docs/tutorial1_simple_gaussian_mi.rst

 In this tutorial, we will generate some random data from a Gaussian distribution to see how to compute the mutual information (MI) for a set of data.
+A Jupyter notebook of this tutorial can be found in the repository https://github.com/netscianalysis/ in the tutorials/ folder.

 Make sure to activate the NetSci conda environment::